Peter Warrick: Early life

-Recruiting

 Considered by some as the nation's best high school wide receiver, Warrick was, according to The National Recruiting Advisor, the No. 1 wide receiver and No. 7 player in the nation.
 He chose to attend Florida State University, declining scholarship offers from several other major programs.

 College career

 Warrick played for coach Bobby Bowden's Florida State Seminoles football team from 1995 to 1999.
 He primarily played wide receiver and returned punts, leading Florida State to BCS National Championship Game appearances in 1998 and 1999.
 During the 1999 season, Florida State was the first team in college football history to rank first in the polls throughout the season and end with the number-one ranking in the country.
 Warrick was recognized as a consensus first-team All-American and the MVP of the 2000 Sugar Bowl with more than 160 yards receiving and three touchdowns, including a 59-yard punt return.
+He finished his college career with totals of 207 receptions for 3,517 yards and 32 touchdowns, 72 punt returns for 937 yards and two touchdowns, and 11 kick returns for 220 yards.
 Warrick graduated from Florida State with a bachelor of science degree in political science in 1999.